Back to all news

 We have been hugely encouraged by last year’s comprehensive process evaluation of the SaySomethingin (SSi) Welsh language intervention pilot in Cardiff and Caerphilly schools.

-The research was carried out by Peter Russell, a Cardiff University MSc student, and was totally independent of SSi.
+The research was carried out by Peter Russell, a Cardiff University PhD student, and was totally independent of SSi.

-The main take out was that as little as 5 minutes a week with SSi leads to greatly improved understanding for spoken Welsh, (where considerably more time spent on other approaches is not moving the needle at all).
+The main take out was that as little as 5 minutes a week with SSi leads to significantly improved results (where considerably more time spent on other approaches is not moving the needle at all).

 Other highlights include:

-- Use of SSi has a small but statistically significant positive impact on results for continuum content
+- Use of SSi has a small but statistically significant positive impact on results for other approaches

 - In observation and anecdotally, levels of teacher engagement drive improved student results (which in this research is not the case for other approaches)